jacquetc/skribisto/README.md

 Minimum Qt : 5.15
-If you have not Qt 5.15, use the Qt installer found at [Qt website](https://www.qt.io/download-open-source) Install 5.15 Desktop or superior with Qt Creator
+If you have not Qt 5.15, use the Qt installer found at [Qt website](https://www.qt.io/download-open-source) Install 5.15 Desktop or superior and Qt Creator
 Open the project using the CMakeLists.txt file
+Build and run it

 #### Flatpak